uberdeveloper/TS_Vis/README.md

 As a test, please set up and run this porotype visualization porotype tool, and
 1. Forward the generated plot
-2. Change the axis to display timestamp as timetime format by either using different timestamp field or configuring axis formatter.
+2. Change the axis to display timestamp as datetime with NS format by either using different timestamp field or configuring axis formatter.